-The Porthmeor Print Workshop is is an open-access, non-profitmaking printmaking studio, located above the Penwith Gallery, St Ives, in what was Peter Lanyon’s School of Painting.
-First opened in 1995, the workshop is run by volunteer printmakers.
+The Porthmeor Print Workshop is is an open-access, non-profitmaking printmaking studio, located above the Penwith Gallery, St Ives, in what was once Peter Lanyon’s School of Painting.
+It was first opened in 1995 by a group of artists who formed a group called The Porthmeor Printmakers.
+These artists included Sheila Oliner, Roy Walker, John Emmanuel, Roy Ray, Naomi Frears and Rachael Kantaris (who runs the workshop today with the help of other volunteer printmakers).

 There are three presses available for printing intaglio, monoprint, woodblock and linocut.
 For etching, there are safe facilities for biting metal plates and for laying aquatints.

-Some materials can be purchased from the workshop, including a variety of papers, etching plates, etching grounds, drypoint plates, blotting paper and scrim.
+Some materials can be purchased from the workshop, including a wide variety of papers, etching grounds, drypoint plates, blotting paper and scrim.

 Inks can be provided for first-time printmakers, however members and returning non-members need to bring their own.